 5-HT3A is associated with changes in mood, feelings of pain and nausea.
 Molecules that interact with this receptor in the same way as CBD are often used to limit nausea and vomiting caused by chemotherapy.
 Again, anandamide has the same effect on 5-HT3A as CBD and since CBD stimulates production, the positive impact is all the greater.

-In subsequent articles we will analyze the impact that the serotonin system and the endocannabinoid system have on specific functions or conditions such as sleep, depression, digestion and many more.
+In later articles we will analyze the impact that the serotonin system and the endocannabinoid system have on specific functions or conditions like sleep, depression, digestion and many more.